PA-RISC Chipsets

 Dino/Cujo

-Dino is the GSC to PCI bridge found in many older PCI PA-RISC workstations.
-The GSC and PCI buses do not need to be synchronized, simplifying the system design.
-Dino also implements a small set of I/O functions.
-Cujo is a Dino bridge for 64-bit PCI.
+HP Dino is the GSC to PCI bridge found in many older PCI PA-RISC workstations.
+This way, GSC and PCI buses did not need to be synchronized, simplifying the system design.
+Dino also implements a small set of I/O functions for the system.
+HP Cujo is a Dino bridge for 64-bit PCI.

 - GSC bus interface with GSC+ feature, >40 MHz